mogonc34/ITSC3155051Group7Project/api/User_Manual.md

 #### 2.1.3: Enter the required information in the fields highlighted here.
 **Reminder, make note of your Customer ID, as you will need this to validate or make any changes to your account (2.2).
 Once you have entered the required information, click Execute.
-The program will create a new customer record with the information you've provided and assign a new Customer ID.
+The program will create a new customer record with the information you've provided and assign a new Customer ID (make note of this as you will need it again).
 A "Code 201, Successful Response" in the Responses section after you've clicked 'Execute' signals that your Customer Account has been created successfully.
 [![Group7 OROS Docs](../api/images/SwaggerUI_CreateCustomerExecute.png)](https://github.com/mogonc34/ITSC3155051Group7Project)

 ### 2.2.
 Validate Your Customer Account